daafonsecato/git-github-ramp/README.md

 The typical development cycle for the project is as follows:

-- On the 1<sup>st</sup> of every month, your team receives a list of each writer's picks for the recipe of the month.
+- On the 1<sup>st</sup> of every month, your team receives a list of each writer's picks for the song of the month.
 - On the 15<sup>th</sup> of every month, the new version of the app is pushed to a staging server where the magazine's editors can do a final review.
 - On the last day of the month, the new version of the app is pushed to production.